liquity/dev/README.md

 `getCurrentICR(address _user, uint _price)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total LUSD debt.
 Returns 2^256 -1 if they have 0 debt.

-`getCDPOwnersCount()`: get the number of active troves in the system.
+`getTroveOwnersCount()`: get the number of active troves in the system.

 `getPendingETHReward(address _user)`: get the pending ETH reward from liquidation redistribution events, for the given trove.